Skip to content

 During setup, you’ll be asked to add two DNS records:

-You’ll copy these values from the Plain dashboard – and paste them into your DNS provider’s dashboard.
+You can copy these values from the Plain email settings page and paste them into your DNS provider’s dashboard.

 Step-by-step guides for common providers